 The free service is provided for by Community Psychology Hub and the Ministry of Social and Family Development.
-There are three ways to receive counselling through CPH Online Counselling: via live chat, over email and over the phone, depending on which you are more comfortable with.
+There are 3 ways to receive counselling through CPH Online Counselling: via live chat, over email, and over the phone, depending on which you are more comfortable with.

-Operating hours: 9AM-6PM, Mon – Fri (Closed on Public Holidays)
+Operating hours: Mon-Fri 9am-6pm (Closed on Saturdays, Sundays, and Public Holidays)